 Short-term scholarships are aimed at supporting the research collaborations.
 They are awarded to young scientists and facilitate short-term research stays lasting from 1 week to 3 months, allowing them access to scientific knowledge, new technologies or specialized facilities not available in their home laboratories.

-Installation Grants project supports the efforts of some of the EMBC Member States – currently Croatia, Czech Republic, Estonia, Poland, Lithuania and Turkey – to attract back home talented young scientists by enabling them to set up independent research groups and laboratories in their home countries.
+Installation Grants programme (Strategic Development Instalation Grants – SDIG) supports the efforts of some of the EMBC Member States – currently Croatia, Czech Republic, Estonia, Poland, Lithuania, Portugal and Turkey – to attract back home talented young scientists by enabling them to set up independent research groups and laboratories in their home countries.
 Successful applicants receive 50.000 EUR per year for 3-5 years.
-Essential for the success of EMBC installation grant is the support of the applicant’s institution – the goal is to ensure a sustained support for the recipient’s academic career.
+Essential for the success of EMBC installation grant is the support of the applicant’s institution – the goal is to ensure a steady support for the recipient’s scientific career.
 The key selection criteria is a highly innovative research project, host institution support and excellent publishing record.

 Other activities of the EMBC general programme are Programme of Courses and Programme of Workshops that focus on specific scientific topics and provide the platform for consultation and knowledge sharing.
 The practical courses are aimed at acquiring new techniques and addressing students of Ph.D. programmes and new researchers.

 The success rate of Czech applicants for EMBC both long-term and short-term scholarships is solid, slightly higher for short-term scholarships.
 The EMBC statistics and the level of Member States’ involvement in the general EMBC programme can be found in the EMBC and EMBO annual reports.